Hormisdas Pilon

 Hormisdas Pilon (April 1, 1857 – July 15, 1937) was a Quebec politician.
 He was the Member of the Quebec Legislative Assembly for 30 years.

-Pilon, born in Vaudreuil, Quebec west of Montreal studied in general medicine at Collège Bourget in Rigaud and then studied veterinarian medicine.
+Pilon, born in Vaudreuil, Canada East.
+He studied in general medicine at Collège Bourget in Rigaud and then studied veterinarian medicine.
 He practised his profession for several years and later was also a farmer as well as a school commissioner in Vaudreuil for 12 years.
-He also served as the mayor of the Saint-Michel de Vaudreuil parish from 1900 to 1911.
+He also served as the mayor of the Saint-Michel-de-Vaudreuil parish from 1900 to 1911.

 He was first elected in the Vaudreuil riding as a Quebec Liberal Party member in a by-election in 1901.
 He was later re-elected for seven other terms until 1931.
 While he was never a Cabinet Minister, Pilon did serve as Chief Whip of the government.